arjunmakesthings/itp-blog/content/intro-to-computational-media/icm_experiments_week-4.md

 noteOrder: "92"
 draft: "false"
 ---
+# ask:
+> Our ability to see patterns is what makes us human.
+However we also see patterns where none exist because our brains are biased towards detecting certain kinds of patterns over others (e.g. faces).
+Create a pattern by making something with a lot of repetition.
 # output:
 i (joyfully) watched [[people/gabriel|gabriel]] get annoyed with bezier-curves. they've always seemed really pretty to me.